arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

 By default, the remoteproc device can only be accessible by root.

-1. Create a group and add your user:
+1. Create a group and add the user:

    ```sh
    sudo groupadd remoteproc